vives-project-xp/interactive-sound-board/Readme.md

 As a result, we have 5 modules, each with a PCB, ESP, ultrasonic sensors and 4 batteries to power it.
 Those modules are connected to a Raspberry PI to connect to Vue and the bluetooth box to produce sound.
 There is also a second PI connected as Access Point.
 There is sound and the Front end interface works.

+## Conclusion

+Ur goal was from week one to realise an project with sound and differant modules.
+We got there on the end, was a challenge, but we learned a lot from it.
+The front end is user friendly and the final projects works.
+It is also scalabel and you can add many other feautres as possible extenssions.

+## Possible extensions

+Each note a unique frequency.
+Add LEDs and make them react to the music.
+For example we coud add an Led strip to the ESP module and it changes with the normalized value of the ultrasonic sensor.
+Fully Docker running project.